kubeflow/kfctl/operator.md

 ## Current Tested Operators and Pre-built Images

-Kubeflow Operator controller logic is based on the [`kfctl` package](https://github.com/kubeflow/kfctl/tree/master/pkg), so for each release of `kfctl`, an operator image is built and tested with that version of [`manifests`](github.com/kubeflow/manifests) to deploy a _KfDef_ instance.
-Following table shows what have been tested.
+Kubeflow Operator controller logic is based on the [`kfctl` package](https://github.com/kubeflow/kfctl/tree/master/pkg), so for each major release of `kfctl`, an operator image is built and tested with that version of [`manifests`](github.com/kubeflow/manifests) to deploy a _KfDef_ instance.
+Following table shows what releases have been tested.

 |branch tag|operator image|manifests version|kfdef example|note|
 |---|---|---|---|---|